 Serving Suggestions

-Traditionally you would serve chicken Stroganoff on top of cooked noodles.
-But the starch is actually not necessary.
-This dish is very good on cauliflower rice, shirataki noodles, zucchini noodles, sauteed spinach, or even on shredded lettuce.
+Traditionally, chicken Stroganoff is served on top of cooked noodles, but the starch is not necessary.
+This dish is very good on cauliflower rice, shirataki noodles, zucchini noodles, sauteed spinach, or even shredded lettuce.

 It is also excellent on its own.
 I serve it with a soup spoon in addition to a knife and fork, so as not to waste the delicious sauce.
 Since this dish contains vegetables (onions and mushrooms) in addition to meat, it doesn't really need to be served with a side dish.

 But a green side dish such as microwave broccoli, roasted green beans, or roasted Brussels sprouts adds a nice splash of color to an otherwise grayish plate.
-Chicken stroganoff is very tasty, but visually speaking, it's a bit challenged.
+Chicken stroganoff is delicious, but visually, it's a bit challenging.

 Storing Leftovers

-The leftovers keep fairly well in the fridge, in a sealed container, for about 3 days.
+You can keep the leftovers in the fridge in a sealed container for about three days.
 However, they're not as good as the freshly made dish.
 Chicken tends to dry out when reheated.

 I recommend reheating the leftovers very gently to avoid drying the chicken and curdling the sour cream.
 Use your microwave at 50% power, and reheat them covered.